 Overseeing the modern city of Karpenisi, the capital of the region of Evrytania, the hill of St. Demetrius is the most impressive natural landmark of the city.
 The hill was created thousands of years ago probably because of a landslide from the nearby mountain and was inhabited since ancient times.
-Proof to that stands the treasure of Karpenisi, a collection of golden and silver artefacts found on the hill, examples of exquisite craftsmanship of the Hellenistic times.
+Proof to that stands the treasure of Karpenisi, a collection of golden and silver artifacts found on the hill, examples of the exquisite craftsmanship of the Hellenistic times.
 Nowadays, the treasure is on display at the National Archaeological Museum in Athens.
 In medieval times, the ancient castle that used to stand on the top of the hill was repaired to ensure the security of Karpenisi.
 Today the visitor has the chance to enjoy a panoramic view of the area from the top of the hill, admire the natural beauty of the mountain Tymfristos, and explore the ancient and medieval ruins of the castle.
 Do not miss the chance to visit the small church of St. Demetrius probably built on top of an ancient temple.

 Hike the mountain Tymfristos

-For those that feel adventurous enough and want to have an outdoor physical experience in the region, mount Tymfristos is an option you should not overlook.
+For those that feel adventurous enough and want to have an outdoor experience in the region, mount Tymfristos is an option you should not overlook.
 Part of the Pindus mountain range, mount Tymfristos is one of the highest peaks to be found in Greece.
 Many trails of different hiking levels pass through the lush pine forests and the rivers of the region, leading up to the alpine lake of Velouchi, a small lake sustained by the melted snow of the high peaks all year long.
 The shepherds of the mountain use the lake for their livestock while they are following their herds in the grazing season.
 Also known as Dragon Lake, it hosts a species of alpine newt, a salamander that scientists believe to be there since the last Ice Age.
 Before getting to the trails of Tymfristos mountain, make sure you are already equipped with a reliable hiking map in advance.

 Explore the village of Prousos

 Deep in the high mountains of Evrytania lies the village of Prousos.
 This small picturesque village was developed near the medieval monastery of Prousos.
 The history of the monastery goes back to the 10th century AD.
 According to the literature sources, the Emperor of the Byzantine Empire ordered two monks to go to this area and Christianise the inhabitants that were not Christian by that time.
 The two monks that answered this order were Dionysus and Timotheus that arrived in the area and founded a monastery at the very spot where the sanctuary and the oracle of Odysseus used to be.
-Today, the monastery is famous for the icon of Virgin Mary that exists inside its church.
+Today, the monastery is famous for the icon of the Virgin Mary that exists inside its church.
 The ancient icon came from Asia Minor to Greece during the years of iconoclasm that shook the Empire to its very core.
 According to tradition, the painter of the icon is the Evangelist St. Luke himself.